loculus-project/loculus/preprocessing/specification.md

 ## Technical specification

+Also see the Swagger UI available in the backend at `<backendUrl>/swagger-ui/index.html`.

 ### Pulling unpreprocessed data

 To retrieve unpreprocessed data, the preprocessing pipeline sends a POST request to the backend's `/extract-unprocessed-data` with the request parameter `numberOfSequences` (integer).
 This returns a response in [NDJSON](http://ndjson.org/) containing at most the specified number of sequence entries.
 If there are no entries that require preprocessing, an empty file is returned.